 You may be asking yourself whether a prenuptial agreement is right for you.
 We all hope that our marriages are long and fulfilling.
 No one gets married thinking that the marriage will ultimately end in divorce.
 But if you do get divorced, the process can have uncertainty.
 A prenuptial agreement provides spouses a way to agree to what substantive rights they will leave their marriage with.

-In 2007, Florida has adopted the Uniform Prenuptial Agreement Act.
+In 2007, Florida has adopted the Uniform Prenup Agreement Act.
 This law provides the basics for what an agreement must have to be enforceable.
 First, it must be in a writing signed by both spouses.
 Second, it cannot be amended without another writing signed by both spouses.
 Third, it sets forth what types of rights a prenuptial agreement can address.

 The Act also addresses the scenarios where a prenuptial agreement would not be enforceable.
 These include: